Lift (force): Pressure differences

 Pressure is the normal force per unit area exerted by the air on itself and on surfaces that it touches.
 The lift force is transmitted through the pressure, which acts perpendicular to the surface of the airfoil.
 Thus, the net force manifests itself as pressure differences.
 The direction of the net force implies that the average pressure on the upper surface of the airfoil is lower than the average pressure on the underside.

 These pressure differences arise in conjunction with the curved airflow.
 When a fluid follows a curved path, there is a pressure gradient perpendicular to the flow direction with higher pressure on the outside of the curve and lower pressure on the inside.
 This direct relationship between curved streamlines and pressure differences, sometimes called the streamline curvature theorem, was derived from Newton's second law by Leonhard Euler in 1754:

 The left side of this equation represents the pressure difference perpendicular to the fluid flow.
-On the right hand side ρ is the density, v is the velocity, and R is the radius of curvature.
-This formula shows that higher velocities and tighter curvatures create larger pressure differentials and that for straight flow (R → ∞) the pressure difference is zero.
+On the right side of the equation, ρ is the density, v is the velocity, and R is the radius of curvature.
+This formula shows that higher velocities and tighter curvatures create larger pressure differentials and that for straight flow (R → ∞), the pressure difference is zero.